rog08/website/README.md

 This is a sample website made as part of [_Learn Enough Git to Be Dangerous_](http://learnenough.com/git-tutorial), possibly the greatest Git tutorial in the history of the Universe.
 You should totally [check it out](http://learnenough.com/git-tutorial), and be sure to [join the email list](http://learnenough.com/#email_list) and [follow @learnenough](http://twitter.com/learnenough) on Twitter.

 After finishing _Learn Enough_ Git to Be Dangerous* you'll know enough Git to be *dangerous\*.
 This means you'll be able to use Git to track changes in projects, back up data, share your work with others, and collaborate with programmers and other uses of Git.

+For more information on Git, see the [official Git documentation](https://git-scm.com/)